 News organisations have been on the front line reporting on these trends, and have inevitably been disrupted by them in turn – adding to the already tumultuous decade inflicted on the media by the digital and mobile revolution.

-Let’s take a look at the five key trends unearthed by the report.
+Let’s take a look at six key trends unearthed by the report.

 1) Peak subscription?